rpn1966/platotheory2026/_pages/programme.md

 - 13:30–13:45 **On the lower mass limit for circumbinary disc fragmentation** — Matthew Teasdale (Central Lancashire)
 - 13:45-14:00 **Exploring pebble and planetesimal accretion scenarios for circumbinary planets** - Gavin Coleman (QMUL)

-### 14:00–16:00 Session: The role of the planet formation environment - Chair: TBD
+### 14:00–16:00 Session: The role of the planet formation environment - Chair: Tom Haworth (QMUL)
 - 14:00–14:15 **The influence of birth environment on the formation and evolution of planetary systems: overview** — Melvyn Davies (Lund))
 - 14:15–14:30 **Assessing the role of external photoevaporation in protoplanetary discs** — Rossella Anania (Dublin)
 - 14:30-14:45 **The effect of mild- external-photoevaporation on planet formation** — Paula Pinilla (MSSL/UCL)